 - Post saves

 While any kind of interaction is welcome, there are some that will pack a bigger punch when it comes to gauging success.

 For example, you may feature a video that gets lots of likes, but this doesn’t always mean that those taking this action will be fully engaged.
 They may like it absent-mindedly and continue on to the next post.

 Instead, you should focus on the number of shares and comments your video receives.

 This indicates that you have meaningful and relevant content because a comment takes up more time and a share means your audience is willing to associate themselves with your brand and vouch for your product or service.

-Plus, platforms like Instagram have been said to favour comments and shares over likes and are more likely to prioritise that content more.
+Plus, platforms like Instagram tend to favour comments and shares over likes and are more likely to prioritise that content.

 Next, you should always keep a close eye on who is engaging with your video.

 It is good to measure view rates and post engagement, but you need to remember to identify who is actually racking up these metrics.